2020 Update: A lot has happened since this release. Check out our 2020 post about Postman’s momentous return to the web.

 A good way to think of a session is as an additional layer within the app, stored locally, and unique to each individual Postman user.
-The session contains variable values that the developer wants to use but might not want synced to the server or shared with the team, such as username/password combinations or other sensitive information.
-Users can manipulate variable values while working on collections, and those changes are captured only in their individual session.
+The session contains variable values that the developer wants to use but might not want to be synced to the server or shared with the team, such as username/password combinations or other sensitive information.
+Users can manipulate variable values while working on collections, and those changes are captured only in their individual sessions.

 Since session variable values are not synced to the cloud, sessions allow developers to work comfortably with sensitive information, knowing it will stay local to their Postman instance.
 This gives users more flexibility in working with APIs in Postman, and reduces security concerns.

 Sessions are implemented for all Postman users in 6.2, and are available across all Postman plans.